gabriel-fallen/talks/fpconf-2017/correct_transformations.md

 # Problems with Liquid Haskell

 * Refinement Reflection is great but WIP
-* No support for Type Classes yet
+* No support for Type Classes
 * No support for anonimous functions
 * (Were) No standard library of reflected definitions